deborahregina/deborahregina/README.md

 **More about me:**

-- :desktop_computer: I’m currently working as a Software Developer at DBC Company.
+- :desktop_computer: I’m currently working as a Intern at Dell Brazil.
 - :chart_with_upwards_trend: I’m currently studying Data Science at UNINTER
 - 🤔 I’m looking for help with my career as a Developer.
-- 📫 Fell free to connect with me on [Linkedin](https://www.linkedin.com/in/deborah-regina-silveira-163619211/).
+- 📫 Fell free to connect with me on [Linkedin](https://www.linkedin.com/in/deborah-regina-silveira).
 - 😄 Languages: I speak portuguese, english and I'm learning german.
-- :octocat: Fun fact: I am also a Chemistry undergrad at UFRGS, interested in Physical-Chemistry and Computacional Chemistry.